WARNING: PICTURE HEAVY POST COMING!!!!!

-They had an area called Infinite Worlds of Science Fiction.
+They have an area called Infinite Worlds of Science Fiction.

-There was also an area devoted to Fantasy: Worlds of Myth and Magic
+There is also an area devoted to Fantasy: Worlds of Myth and Magic

 and one devoted to horror movies called Scared to Death.
 Not my forte but I braved it and survived to tell the tale.